 Asthma - What Is It?

-Asthma is a long-term lung disease that causes episodes of coughing, wheezing, chest tightness and shortness of breath.
-Symptoms can be mild or severe, and sometimes life-threatening.
-Like all chronic illnesses, asthma cannot be cured, but in most cases, asthma is very manageable.
+Asthma is a chronic lung disease that causes episodes of coughing, wheezing, chest tightness and shortness of breath.
+Asthma symptoms can be mild, moderate or severe, and sometimes life-threatening.
+When symptoms suddenly worsen, it is called an asthma attack.
+Like all chronic respiratory diseases, there is no cure for asthma.
+But in most cases, asthma is very manageable.

 Download "Understanding Asthma" Guide